OsmosysSoftware/osmo-x/apps/api/docs/api-documentation.md

 Allows the user to fetch all applications based on the passed query parameters.
 Requires passing bearer token for authorization.

-Note: The API will return a successful response when the `server-api-key` passed uses `application_id` that is associated with an `Admin`.
+Note: The API will return a successful response when the Bearer `authorization-token` passed is associated with an `Admin`.

 The different options that can be used while fetching notifications are as follows: